 Cash registers are a piece of technology that’s well over a century old.
 Back when the only payment options were cash or checks, the register let a cashier type in the cost of each item, add tax, total everything up, tell the cashier how much change to hand out, and then put away the customer’s payment in a built-in lockbox.
 These devices would even type out a receipt as the cashier punched in the numbers.

-• Returns.
-Returning products is normally a hassle for both the customer and the cashier, and large stores usually have customers who want to return things go to a customer service counter.
+Returning products is normally a hassle for both the customer and the cashier, and large stores usually have customers who want to return things by going to a customer service counter.
 However, today’s point-of-sale devices come with software that makes returning items and refunds much simpler even for small businesses.

 Today, there are many companies that help with returns as part of their inventory control software.
 Finding the right software for your business can help you manage the following key areas.

 A modern point-of-sale device can collect data like when customers show up, what they buy, and how they pay.
 You no longer need to count receipts, check inventory every night, or sort the information you get manually.
 These modern systems can tell you everything important automatically.

 While you should still perform an inventory check regularly, a point-of-sale device can automatically deduct sold goods from your stock list so you can know what to order and what you have enough of right when you contact your suppliers.